ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 {{< date-last-mod >}}

 This is part four in a [seven-part series]({{< relref "/tutorials/vim-latex/intro" >}}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This article describes the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin that implements a host of useful features for writing LaTeX files.
+This article covers the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin with a boatload of useful features for writing LaTeX files.
+VimTeX is probably *the* reason to chose Vim or Neovim as a LaTeX editor.

 {{< toc level="2" title="Contents of this article" >}}

 **Background knowledge:** this article will make regular references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
 To get the most out of this article, you should understand the purpose of the `ftplugin/tex.vim` file and have a basic understanding of Vim's filetype plugin system.
-In case you are just dropping in now and these topics sound unfamiliar, consider first reading through the [previous article in this series]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.
+In case you are just dropping in now and words like "plugin", "ftplugin", and "runtimepath" sound unfamiliar, consider first reading through the [previous article in this series]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.

 {{< details summary="I use Neovim and prefer Lua; can I configure VimTeX with Lua?" >}}
 Certainly.